-Hearing Test at ENT Office
+2. Get Your Hearing Test at an ENT Office

-The Otolaryngologist’s or Ear, Nose and Throat doctor’s office usually has an audiologist on staff.
+The Otolaryngologist’s or Ear, Nose, and Throat doctor’s office usually has an audiologist on staff.
 You can call ahead to make an appointment.

-Hearing Test at a Wholesale Store
+3. Take a Hearing Test at a Wholesale Store

-Places like Costco or Sam’s Club not only carry hearing aid batteries on the cheap, but also offer hearing tests in their hearing aid centers.
+Places like Costco or Sam’s Club not only carry hearing aid batteries on the cheap but also offer hearing tests in their hearing aid centers.
 The hearing test is free, but you will want to call in advance because appointments get booked quickly.
 Many people have to wait a few weeks for a test.

-An Audiology Franchise for Hearing Tests
+4. Go to an Audiology Franchise for a Hearing Test

 Using websites like ZocDoc, simply put your zip code in to see practicing independent audiologists and know where to get a hearing test in your area.